 Plus, we were taken to places that we would never have found on our own.
 The villages we visited are by no means on the tourist trail and some barely had any public transport links.
 But, as part of an ETG holiday, these areas don’t even feel hard to reach; one village we stayed in was just an hour’s drive from popular Chiang Rai and we were transported to and from our destination with ease.

 The best bit, though, is simply that you can have pretty extraordinary experiences.
 In the paddy fields around rural Phayao, we met a man who had invented his own renewable energy source using discarded rice husks (he had even built his own generator using scrap metal – really, it’s worthy of a blog on its own).
 We visited a beetle farm, watched people dye and weave traditional clothes.
 At our homestay, we picked fresh herbs from the garden and helped cook an authentic northern Thai meal.
 These ended up being some of my favourite moments from my trip.

 You don’t have to do an entire ‘community-based’ holiday.
 But they are fantastic as a way of making connections and experiencing something truly unique. so why not include an excursion or two?

 Yes, community-based tourism contributes to the economic development of local communities.
 Yes, visiting lesser-known spots helps combat the problems of over-tourism.
 But this is not just something you do to feel smug or worthy.
 It’s fun, different and genuinely enriches your holiday.
 In essence, community-based tourism is a life-enhancing way to step away from the everyday.

 Curious to know more?
 Do get in touch with a Thailand specialist today on 020 3468 3029.
 If contacting us via email is easier for you, you can do it here.
-Alternatively, take a look at our suggested Thailand holidays or suggested Thailand family holidays.
+Alternatively, take a look at our suggested Thailand holidays.